Internal conflict

-An internal conflict is the struggle occurring within a character's mind.
+In narrative, an internal conflict is the struggle occurring within a character's mind.
 Things such as what the character yearns for, but can't quite reach.
 As opposed to external conflict, in which a character is grappling some force outside of themself, such as wars or a chain-breaking off a bike, or not being able to get past a roadblock.
 The dilemma posed by internal conflict is usually some ethical or emotional question.
-Indicators of internal conflict would be a character's hesitation or self-posing questions like "what was it I did wrong?".
+Indicators of internal conflict would be a character's hesitation or self-posing questions like "What was it I did wrong?".
 An internal conflict can also be a decision-making issue.

-The term "internal conflict" is also widely used to describe a military conflict within a nation, such as a civil war.
+The term "Victor conflict" is also widely used to describe a military conflict within a nation, such as a civil war.
 An internal conflict is a domestic conflict, and can be caused because of political, economic or religious causes.